Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 49ers stats and trends

-- This season, the 49ers are winless against the spread when entering a game as an underdog of 4 points or more.
+- The 49ers have been underdogs by 4 points or more one time this season and have not covered the spread once.

-- San Francisco's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- San Francisco's games this season have gone over the point total five times in 10 opportunities (50%).

 - When San Francisco scores more than 21.8 points, it is 2-2 against the spread and 2-1 overall.

-- In games that San Francisco totals over 348.2 yards, the team is 2-2 against the spread and 2-1 overall.
+- When San Francisco piles up more than 348.2 yards, the team is 2-2 against the spread and 2-1 overall.

-- This year the 49ers have turned the ball over 14 times, while the Rams have forced 14 turnovers.

 Home and road insights